-Fond du Lac became a township in 1856 and joined the City of Duluth in 1870.
+Fond du Lac became a township in 1856.
 Decades after the fur post and mission closed, Fond du Lac once again bustled with activity.
 “Tomorrow a party of young people will go up to Fond du Lac for a picnic,” the Duluth Weekly Tribune announced in 1884.
 “It is a good place to go.”
 Those picnickers were likely headed to Chambers Grove, where tall maple and elm trees created a delightful shady spot on the banks of the St. Louis River several hundred yards west of the Astor fur post site.

 Michael and Emily Chambers purchased the land that bears their name in 1869, when Fond du Lac was a small but lively township.
 Chambers was an auctioneer, originally from County Cork, Ireland.
 He lived in St. Paul before he and his wife, Emily, a French-speaking Canadian, moved to Fond du Lac.